Advanced Settings

 PHD2 has a large set of parameters that can be

-adjusted to optimize your guiding performance.
+adjusted to optimize your guiding experience.
 Although these

 are